-Volkswagen ID.5 SUV - Range, charging & running costs
+Volkswagen ID.5 review - Range, charging & running costs

 The factory that builds the Volkswagen ID.5 operates on renewable energy and Volkswagen offsets any ‘unavoidable’ carbon emissions, meaning the ID.5 is officially carbon neutral, so it’s off to a good start in terms of its eco-friendly credentials.

-The ID.5 is capable of charging at speeds up to 135kW.
+The ID.5 is capable of charging at speeds up to 145kW on the 52kWh battery model, and 135kW on the 77kWh model, resulting in a 10-80% top-up in as quick as 25 or 28 minutes, respectively.
+The GTX version gets the fastest charging speeds for its 79kWh battery, with up to 185kW speeds available, taking 26 minutes to go from 10-80%.
 That’s much less than the 350kW charging capability of the Hyundai Ioniq 5 and Kia EV6, but chargers this powerful are pretty much limited to various points on the motorway network.
-Charging up to 80% at 135kW will take just under half an hour.

 A full charge at a home wallbox will take considerably longer, but plug in at teatime and the car should be fully charged by the morning.

-VED (road tax) is free until 2025, saving buyers around £500 a year compared to a £40k-plus petrol or diesel SUV.
-As with any electric car, business users stand to benefit from a minimal Benefit-in-Kind tax rate, which will slash your monthly tax bill if you’re coming from a conventionally powered car.
+VED (road tax) is free until April 2025, but you’ll have to start paying after that point, and because the ID.5 costs over £40,000 you’ll also have to pay the luxury car surcharge from years two to six of the car’s life.
+As with any electric car, business users stand to benefit from a minimal Benefit-in-Kind tax rate, which will slash your monthly tax bill if you’re coming from a conventionally-powered car.

 Insurance groups